arshadzahangirchowdhury/IR_SVM/README.md

 ## Installation

-1. Clone the repository
+1. Clone the repository.
-2. Install the required packages
+2. Install the required packages.

 ## Instructions

+1. Run the code inside workflow directory to perform analysis.
+2. Use the GUI classifier for classifying experimental spectra.

 ## Developer